zn8nz/logstats/README.md

 # known bugs / to do
 1. Log entries that span multiple lines may not be handled correctly, as logstats consideres each individual line.
 Lines that show up with dates like 1999 and 2000 in the output are a symptom of this bug.

-2. Output not aligned with -k, if the key regexp matches different length strings.
+2. Output not aligned with `-k`, if the key regexp matches different length strings.
+3. Timestamps without separators between the fields, e.g. `20160306-125959.3` cannot be parsed correctly as such with the `-o` option.
+As a workaround for now use the `-k` with a string match.
+I think I will solve this by an alternative to `-o`: `-f "yyyymmddhhiissf"`